jordanrsawch/Global-manifold/README.md

-Processed protocol and spectral data available at https://doi.org/10.5281/zenodo.15678283.
+Partially processed protocol and spectral data available at https://doi.org/10.5281/zenodo.15678283.

 *isingFuncts.py*: essential functions for analysis with the Ising function.
 Most functions are readily generalized to arbitrary state graphs